Where to Stay in Hoi An: A Local’s Guide for First-Timers

 An Bang Beach is one of Hoi An’s beaches.
 The 2024 Tripadvisor Travelers’ Choice Awards ranked An Bang Beach as the 5th best beach in Asia.
 My Khe Beach in Da Nang was ranked 6th.

 An Bang Beach is usually pretty busy and crowded.
-But you won’t find many locals swimming here—it’s mainly vacationers.
-There are several roped-in swimming areas on the beach.
+But you won’t find many locals swimming here — it’s mainly vacationers.
+There are several roped-off swimming areas on the beach.
 Even though it can be busy, it’s actually a laid-back environment.

 Find hotels in An Bang Beach (on Agoda / Booking).